Company gone out of business

 I still owe money on something I bought on credit

 If you still owe money on something you bought on credit (for example, through Hire Purchase), you still have to make your payments even if the business closes down.
 The credit is provided through a finance company that is separate to the retailer.

 What about faulty goods or services?

 In general, when a good is faulty you have the right to ask the seller for a repair, replacement or refund.
-However, if the company has gone out of business, this may make it more difficult to resolve.
+However, if the company has gone out of business, this makes it more difficult to resolve.

-To get a faulty good fixed, replaced or get a refund, you can try to:
+To get a faulty good fixed, replaced or get a refund, try to:

-- Contact the new owner, or administrator, receiver or liquidator to see if they are willing to fix the problem for you
+- Contact the new owner, or administrator, receiver or liquidator to see if they will fix the problem for you

 - Check if the product came with a manufacturer guarantee or warranty.